Logo-stateuniv

 Financial Aid

-The Culinary Institute of America provides financial aid to the vast majority of its students, with freshmen receiving more than $25 million in grants, loans, scholarships, and work study funding in 2010.
+The Financial Aid Office provides aid to the vast majority of its students, with freshmen receiving more than $25 million annually in grants, loans, scholarships, and work study funding in recent years.

 A student’s first step in receiving financial aid is filling out the FAFSA form, which determines whether the student is eligible for federal funding such as Pell Grants.
 State aid like the Tuition Assistance Program, New York’s largest grant program, is also available.
 TAP provides financial aid for New York state residents who are attending in-state postsecondary institutions.